How potholes form

 Our response times for repair once the pothole has been classified by the Highways Steward are listed below:

-More than 100mm deep and more than 300mm wide – two hours
+More than 100mm deep and at least 300mm wide – two hours